AdaCore/spark2014/docs/lrm/source/introduction.rst

 Certain units may be formally proven and other units validated through testing.

+Ada 2012 introduced executable contracts such as Pre and Post conditions and new types of expression, in particular conditional expressions and quantifiers. |SPARK| uses these contracts and expressions and extends them with new aspects and pragmas.

-The new aspects defined for |SPARK| all have equivalent pragmas which allows a
-|SPARK| program to be compiled by and executed by any Ada implementation; for
+The new aspects defined for |SPARK| all have equivalent pragmas which allows a |SPARK| program to be compiled by and executed by any Ada implementation; for instance an Ada 95 compiler provided that the use of Ada 2005 and Ada 2012 specific features is avoided.
+The |SPARK|
-instance an Ada 95 compiler provided that the use of Ada 2005 and Ada 2012 specific features is avoided.
-The |SPARK| attributes Update and Loop_Entry can be used only if the Ada implementation supports them.
-Additionally, attribute Old can only be used in a postcondition.
+attributes Update and Loop_Entry can be used only if the Ada implementation supports them.

 The direct use of the new aspects requires an Ada 2012 compiler which supports them in a way consistent with the definition given here in the |SPARK| reference manual.
 The GNAT implementation is one such compiler.

+As with the Ada 2012 contracts, the new |SPARK| aspects and pragmas have executable semantics and may be executed at run time.
+An expression in an Ada contract or |SPARK| aspect or pragma is called an *assertion expression* and it is the ability to execute such expressions which facilitates the mix of proof and testing.

+The run-time checking of assertion expressions may be suppressed by using the Ada pragma Assertion_Policy but the static analysis and proof tools always use the assertion expressions whatever the assertion policy..

+A special feature of |SPARK| is that numbers in assertion expressions may have extended or "infinite" arithmetic to make it simpler to write specifications as they can be written without having to consider the possibility of overflow within the specification.
+The numbers behave mathematically (see :ref:`exec_sem`).

 Structure of Introduction
 -------------------------